 - Have a program application on file in the Emergency Medical Services Office.
-(Find application at trcc.edu/apply/) - Be a Missouri licensed EMT. - Have current Basic Life Support for Healthcare Providers status. - Take the guided self-placement questionnaire or have current placement examination scores. - Satisfactorily complete a confidential medical history, physical examination, negative preadmission drug screen, and clear criminal background check after acceptance in the program.
+(Find application at trcc.edu/apply/) - Be a Missouri licensed EMT. - Have current Basic Life Support for Healthcare Providers status. - Take the Accuplacer Placement test or have current placement examination scores. - Satisfactorily complete a confidential medical history, physical examination, negative preadmission drug screen, and clear criminal background check after acceptance in the program.